This recipe is a fine example of a plant-based butter bean burger or patty that is inexpensive, super easy, and high in protein.

 “So, where do you get your protein from on a plant-based diet?”
 After enjoying a vegan diet for over 25 years, it would be fair to say that I’ve heard that question a few times.

-Protein isn’t really an issue, as it’s easily obtainably by eating a blanced plant-based diet.
+Protein isn’t really an issue, as it’s easily obtainable by eating a balanced plant-based diet.
 That said, it can be nice to know where you can get a high hit of the stuff if you are into muscle building, endurance training, require growth/repair in any way or just want to rest easy, knowing that you are getting enough protein.

 To put protein into perspective, just look at an elephant or hippo.
 They are plant-based eaters.
 Most of us couldn’t imagine walking up to a hippo ‘hey dude, where d’ya get your protein from?’
 The truth is that these creatures get enough protein to build all of that muscle mass just from plants.

 Beans offer a high hit of protein and can be an excellent nutrition source to add to a mixed, healthy diet.

 Super easy to make!
 You’ll be pleased to hear that these burgers couldn’t be easier to make.
 Actually, if you wanted to make them even easier, like RIDICULOUSLY easy, then leave out the onion and add onion powder instead.